mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 ### The network

-This showcase presents three different scenarios.
+This showcase presents three different scenarios in order to present how an emulated network can be divided at different parts in contrast with a fully simulated one.

 **Fully Simulated Network**